Orbitopal Fixing: Computational Experiments

 In a first experiment we tested the speedup that can be obtained by performing orbitopal fixing.
 For this we compare the variant (\emph{basic}) without symmetry breaking (except for the zero-fixing of the upper right $x$-variables) and the version in which we use orbitopal fixing (\emph{OF}); see Table~\ref{tab:random_prop} for the results.
-Columns \emph{nsub} give the number of nodes in the branch-and-bound tree.
+Columns ``nsub'' give the number of nodes in the branch-and-bound tree and ``\#OF'' the number of fixings within OF.
 The results show that orbitopal fixing is clearly superior (OF winners: 30, basic winners: 0), see also Figure~\ref{fig:basic_vs_OF}.

 Table~\ref{tab:random_prop} shows that the sparse instances are extremely easy, the instances with $m = 540$ are quite easy, while the dense instances are hard.
 A situation that often occurs for small~$m$ and large~$q$ is that the optimal solution is 0, and hence no work has to be done.
-For $m = 540$, the hardest instances arise when $q = 9$.
+For $m = 720$, the hardest instances arise when $q = 9$.
 It seems that for~$q=3$ the small number of variables helps, while for $q = 12$ the small objective function values help.
 Of course, symmetry breaking methods become more important when~$q$ gets larger.

+In addition, we report results for instances used in~\cite{GahAL09} in Table~\ref{tab:random_prop2}.
+These instances arise from grid graphs.
+Due to their sparsity these instances are already approachable for the basic variant, but symmetry breaking yields huge performance gains here, too.
+As sparsity is particularly exploited in our formulation, the running times turn out to be much smaller than in the SDP based approach of \cite{GahAL09}.